Zonisamide is used on its own or together with other medicines to treat epilepsy (also known as fits or seizures).

 Inform your doctor and pharmacist if you are taking any of these medicines:

-- other medicines for epilepsy e.g. topiramate, phenytoin, carbamazepine, phenobarbitone
+- other medicines for epilepsy (fits or seizures) e.g. topiramate, phenytoin, carbamazepine, phenobarbital

 This list does not include all medicines that may interact with Zonisamide.

 Always notify your doctor and pharmacist if you are taking any other medicines, including herbal tonics such as traditional Chinese medicines, supplements and medicines that you buy without a prescription.

 Store in a cool, dry place away from the reach of children.